-What would the lights look like just after the shipwreck?
-What about in court?
-How would they make you feel as an audience member?
+What would the lighting look like on the road back to Padua?
+What about in a house?
+How would the lighting help you understand the setting as an audience member?

 BASIC THEATRE VOCABULARY

 Actor- Individual who pretends to be a character in a play; who represents a character in a play.
 Blocking- The pattern of movement the actors follow while on stage.